Adou2056/Amartown/README_English.md

   * A suitable charging line (need to be able to transmit data) <br>
 The necessary files can be found in Code
 ### Note:
 The chassis magnetic suction charging device needs welding.
-If you have strong hands-on ability, you can try it, but I don't hope ypu to do so...Please get out of the pit as soon as possible (wwwwww)
+If you have strong hands-on ability, you can try it, but I don't hope you to do so...Please get out of the pit as soon as possible (wwwwww)
 ## A-Watch:
 ### Step 1.Go to Native Settings
 Say to the AI voice assistant `打开设置`(da'kai'she'zhi)<br>